dwcoates/org-notes/README.md

 which point it will prompt you to select a note from `org-notes-locations`.
 The selected note and heading context of point will each have links added to each other's respective LINKS drawer.

+`helm-execute-persistent-action`, bound to `C-z` by default, can be used to display the currently selected org-note when in `org-notes--helm-find`, which is used by `org-notes-goto` and `org-notes-helm-link-notes`.